monktastic/no-more-contempt/scratch/scratch.md

 ---

-What is it that allows some people to be cruel without compunction, as though they're not even aware that they're perpetrating evil — or worse, as though they relish it?

-If you were guilty of this, would you know it?
-Or is it possible that the same trick that prevents them from recognizing their evil is preventing you from seeing your own?

----

 What if your fight to improve the world is doing more harm than good?
 And what if there's a part of you that already knows this but doesn't want you to find out?